 So-named because of their position on the Baltic sea, these three small nations are often overlooked by Western travelers.
 But they shouldn’t be.
 Let’s have a look at each in turn:

 Highlight: Vilnius.
-Like Riga, the historic center of Vilnius is a Unesco World Heritage site.
+Like Riga, the historic center of Vilnius is a Unesco World Heritage site, best explored with a local guide.
 Once unified with Poland, Vilnius boasts a proud literary heritage and a rich Jewish history – it was once referred to as the “Jerusalem of Lithuania.”

 Poland: Gdansk, Warsaw & Krakow